ekstrand/ESP8266wifi/README.md

 * Unzip and place in ARDUINO_HOME/libraries/ directory as ESP8266wifi
 * Restart the Arduino IDE
 * In your sketch do a `#include <ESP8266wifi.h>`
+* To set up a simple server for testing, I like to use SocketTest http://sourceforge.net/projects/sockettest/

 ## Constructor